The Rabbi Sacks Legacy

 At the core of his philosophy was a Judaism engaged with the world.
 Through his writings, countless public engagements and the way he lived his life, he sought to demonstrate how the best of Western thought could enhance Judaism, and how Jewish values could help to repair the many fractures in our society and world.

-In the aftermath of Rabbi Sacks’ tragic and untimely passing on 7th November 2020, The Rabbi Sacks Legacy1 has been established with a mission to promote the timeless and universal wisdom of Rabbi Sacks zt”l as a Teacher of Torah, a Moral Voice, and a Leader of Leaders.
+After Rabbi Sacks’ untimely passing on 7th November 2020, The Rabbi Sacks Legacy was established with a mission to perpetuate the timeless and universal wisdom of Rabbi Sacks as a teacher of Torah, a moral voice, and a leader of leaders.

 “A nation becomes strong when it cares for the weak.
 It becomes rich when it cares for the poor.
 It becomes invulnerable when it cares about the vulnerable.
 That is how a nation becomes great.”